cgalab/surfer2/README.md

   * libboost-iostreams-dev
   * libcgal-dev
   * libcgal-qt5-dev
-  * libgtest-dev
   * libqt5opengl5-dev
   * libqt5svg5-dev
   * qtbase5-dev
   * clang

+To also build the test suite, you will additionally need `libgtest-dev`.
 If you have an older libgtest-dev (<= 1.7), such as on Ubuntu 18.04, you may need to explicitly install googletest also.

 # Building